andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 ---
 title: Register-based research with Stata
-subtitle: A series on how to use Stata for common data management problems registry-data
+subtitle: A series on how to handle common issues when working with registry-data in Stata
 date: 2022-01-25T12:10:42.654Z
-summary: Stata is excellent for register-based research, but the learning curve can be steep and it is easy to get lost when you are sitting on a mountain of data.
-This guide provides you with some climbing gear for the journey.
+summary: Stata is excellent for register-based research, but the learning curve can be steep and it is easy to get lost when you are standing in front of a mountain of data.
+This series provides you with some climbing gear for the journey.
 draft: true
 featured: false
 tags: